osg-htc/docs/docs/security/host-certs.md

 If you already have an HTCondor-CE set up and running, stop the CE View service (as it listens on port 80, which the letsencrypt setup needs to bind on temporarily).

-From the git checkout, you can run the following command to obtain the host certificate with Let's Encrypt:
+You can then run the following command to obtain the host certificate with Let's Encrypt:

         :::console
         root@host # certbot certonly --standalone --email %RED%<ADMIN_EMAIL>%ENDCOLOR% -d %RED%<HOST>%ENDCOLOR%